e1miran/Now-Playing-Serato/docs/comparisons.rst

 Versus Comparisons
 ==================

 There are a lot of different solutions to provide titling for your stream.
-While we would love for you to choose and and work with us, we are realistic that this software may not be the one for you.
+Here are some comparisons of other projects related to what this software offers.

 Serato's Now Playing Twitch Extension
 -------------------------------------